Tim Liardet

-Tim Liardet is a poet twice nominated for the T.S.
-Eliot Prize, a critic, and Professor of Poetry at Bath Spa University.
+Tim Liardet is a poet twice nominated for the T. S. Eliot Prize, a critic, and Professor of Poetry at Bath Spa University.

 He was born in London in 1949, and has produced eleven collections of poetry to date.

 Biography

 Clay Hill, his first collection, appeared in 1988.
 Fellini Beach, his second collection, appeared in 1994.
-His third collection, Competing with the Piano Tuner, was a Poetry Book Society Special Commendation and long-listed for the Whitbread Poetry Prize in 1998; his fourth, To the God of Rain, a Poetry Book Society recommendation for Spring 2003.
+His third collection, Competing with the Piano Tuner, was a Poetry Book Society Special Commendation and longlisted for the Whitbread Poetry Prize in 1998; his fourth, To the God of Rain, a Poetry Book Society recommendation for Spring 2003.
 Liardet was awarded a Hawthornden Fellowship in 2002.
-He has reviewed poetry for such journals as The Guardian, Poetry Review, and PN Review and was poet-in-residence at The Guardian in 2006.
-The Blood Choir, his fifth collection, won an Arts Council England Writer's Award as a collection-in-progress in 2003, was a Poetry Book Society Recommendation for summer 2006, and was shortlisted for the 2006 TS Eliot Prize for the best collection of poetry for that year.
+He has reviewed poetry for such journals as The Guardian, Poetry Review, and P. N. Review and was poet-in-residence at The Guardian in 2006.
+The Blood Choir, his fifth collection, won an Arts Council England Writer's Award as a collection-in-progress in 2003, was a Poetry Book Society Recommendation for summer 2006, and was shortlisted for the 2006 T. S. Eliot Prize for the best collection of poetry for that year.
 "Priest Skear", a pamphlet that turns the drowning of the 23 Chinese cocklepickers in Morecambe Bay in 2004 into a political allegory, appeared in 2010 and was the Poetry Book Society Pamphlet Choice for Winter 2010.
 The Storm House, his eighth collection, a book-length elegy for his brother who died young and in mysterious circumstances, appeared from Carcanet Press in June 2011.
 Madame Sasoo Goes Bathing, a pamphlet, appeared in 2013.
-His The World Before Snow, a study of a life-changing love affair between An American and an English poet who met during a record-breaking snowstorm in Boston, appeared from Carcanet Press in 2015 and was shortlisted for the TS Eliot Prize of the same year.
+His The World Before Snow, a study of a life-changing love affair between An American and an English poet who met during a record-breaking snowstorm in Boston, appeared from Carcanet Press in 2015 and was shortlisted for the T. S. Eliot Prize of the same year.
 Arcimboldo's Bulldog: New and Selected Poems appeared from the same publisher in 2018.